 1948 -The Arthur Eisele Guest House, Los Angeles CA. Commissioned in 1946 for Eisele's mother, Hazel.
 In 1956, Eisele sold the house to Lloyd Rigler, who over the years protected the amazing views by buying up surrounding lots and keeping them unbuilt.
 Upon Rigler's death, the house transferred in 2003 to nephew Jamie Rigler who did a restoration.
 Bottom photo by Jan-Richard Kikkert.

 1949 - The W. F. and Dorothy Gantvoort House, 3778 Hampstead Road, La Canada Flintridge CA. Built by the owners.
 The engineer was Edgardo Contini.
-Sold in 2004.
-Two owners since.
+Sold in 2004 to William McMillen.
+Sold to Paul Masson in 2007.
+Sold in 2009 to Javier and Daniella Hernandez.
 Photos by Dorothy Tomlinson.
 1804 square feet.
 For sale in 2009.

 1949 - The Schaeffer Residence, 527 Whiting Woods Road, Montrose area of Glendale CA. Designed for the mother of one of Lautner's employees, Jim Langenheim.
 Sold to Evelyn L. Ellis who lived there from the 1950's through the mid-1980's.
 Sold to Michael O'Keefe.
 Sold to David Zander.
-For sale since 2006.
+For sale 2006-2012.
 Featured in the films Happy Endings and A Single Man.
+Sold in 2012 to Peter Christopher.
 Bottom two photos by Tim Street-Porter.

 1949 - The Grant Dahlstrom

 1853 square feet.